-Yoel Haile is a Criminal Justice Associate with the ACLU of Northern California.
+Yoel Haile is a Criminal Justice Program Manager with the ACLU of Northern California.
 In this capacity, he manages a statewide network of local organizations in 11 of the largest California counties to hold elected district attorneys accountable and advocate for criminal justice reform.

 Yoel grew up in Asmara, Eritrea, and moved to California in 2006.
 He attended the University of California, Santa Barbara as an undergraduate, where he received his degrees in Black Studies and political science in 2013.
 There, he helped initiate and negotiate Black student demands to the campus chancellor that resulted in more than $3.7 million in immediate and committed funding for the recruitment and retention of Black students, staff and faculty.